CharlieAlphaFox/QuestionaireUI/README.md

 Create your own Questionaire.csv file from the sample and modify the prompt to chat.ai API to anything that suits your use case.
 You can use any logo image you want to enhance the UI

 # Installation
+Download this code.
-Create virtualenv and activate
+Create a virtualenv and activate

 virtualenv venv_tk
-source venv_ds/bin/activate
+source venv_tk/bin/activate
 # Requirements

 pip install -r requirements.txt